Sophokles187/data-cards/docs/installation.md

 - [Obsidian](https://obsidian.md/) v0.15.0 or newer
 - [Dataview Plugin](https://github.com/blacksmithgu/obsidian-dataview) installed and enabled

-DataCards relies on Dataview to function, as it transforms Dataview query results into card layouts.

 ## Installation Methods

-### Option 1: Community Plugins (Coming Soon)
+### Method 1: Community Plugins (Recommended)
 > **Note**: DataCards is not yet available in the Community Plugins store.
 Please use BRAT or manual installation until then.

 1. Open Obsidian Settings
 2. Go to Community Plugins
-3. Disable Safe Mode if prompted
-4. Click "Browse" and search for "Data Cards"
+3. Click "Browse" and search for "Data Cards"
-5. Click "Install", then "Enable"
+4. Click "Install", then "Enable"

-### Option 2: BRAT Plugin (Recommended for Beta Testing)
+### Method 2: BRAT Plugin

-The [BRAT (Beta Reviewers Auto-update Tester)](https://github.com/TfTHacker/obsidian42-brat) plugin allows you to install beta plugins not yet available in the Community Plugins store.
+The BRAT (Beta Reviewers Auto-update Tool) plugin allows you to install plugins that aren't yet in the Community Plugins directory.

-1. Install the BRAT plugin through Obsidian's Community Plugins
+1. Install the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat) through Community Plugins
 2. Open BRAT settings in Obsidian
 3. Click "Add Beta Plugin"
 4. Enter the DataCards repository URL: `https://github.com/Sophokles187/data-cards`
 5. Click "Add Plugin"
-6. Enable DataCards in the Community Plugins settings
+6. Enable DataCards in Community Plugins settings

-### Option 3: Manual Installation
+### Method 3: Manual Installation

+If you prefer to install the plugin manually:

 1. Download the latest release from the [releases page](https://github.com/Sophokles187/data-cards/releases)
 2. Download these files: